-The timing basis of the watchdog is provided by the internal oscillator, whose time period t{OSC} can be adjusted via the external resistor R2 at the WD_OSC pin.
+The timing basis of the watchdog is provided by the internal oscillator, whose time period t{OSC} is adjustable via the external resistor R2 at the WD_OSC pin.
 All watchdog-specific timings (t1, t2, td, ...) are based on the value of this resistor.
-There is a resistor with a value of 51k Ω mounted on the development board by default, resulting in the timing sequence for the integrated watchdog in Figure 3-1.
+By default there is a resistor with a value of $51k\Omega$ mounted on the development board, resulting in the timing sequence for the integrated watchdog in Figure 3-1.